 Isolate any one of your goals, and its accomplishment will seem much more believable to you.
 A system for accomplishing a succession of these goals will lead to clarity and focus when it comes to the bigger goals that many people only talk about, but don’t really believe are possible for them.

-Accurate and worthwhile goal setting requires that we understand the principle of “crawl before we walk, and walk before we run.”
+Accurate and worthwhile goal setting requires that we understand the principle of “crawl before we walk and walk before we run.”
 If your goals are not realistic for you, the desire necessary for pursuing their attainment will not be there.
 Concentrate on the process, one step or goal at a time, not the product.

 The step-by-step system that follows is designed to assist you in the formation of a solid, realistic and believable set of objectives.
 You will begin to see and understand that by reaching a number of smaller objectives, you will develop the confidence within you to start believing that your larger objectives are very achievable.
 Your level of thinking and your level of expectation will continue to rise, bringing with them goals that were previously only idle dreams.
-As the pilot of your own business, it is imperative that you know exactly where you are going with the powerful vehicle Market America has provided.
+As the captain of your own business, it is imperative that you know exactly where you are going with the powerful vehicle Market America has provided.